ClearCalcs/pyCUFSM/README.md

 The original MATLAB CUFSM program may be accessed at the following address: https://www.ce.jhu.edu/bschafer/cufsm/

+### Installation

+This package is still under check and development in its alpha state, therefore it has not yet been published to the Python's PyPI repository.
+Users may install clone and install the package on their systems using relevant codes the same as printed bellow:

+`python -m pip install git+https://github.com/ClearCalcs/pyCUFSM.git`

 ### Limitations

 -   **No GUI** - While the MATLAB version of CUFSM contains a full graphical user interface, I will be making no effort in this project to create anything more than a basic command-line interface (though other contributions will be welcome).
 I anticipate that users of this package will have their own user interface and that this package will function as something of a plug-in.